vuestorefront/vue-storefront/packages/core/docs/advanced/ssr-cache.md

 ### Configure Nuxt

-The next step is to register `@vue-storefront/cache` package as a module in `nuxt.config.js` with driver and invalidation configuration.
+The next step is to register Nuxt module from `@vue-storefront/cache` package in `nuxt.config.js` with driver and invalidation configuration.

 ::: warning Be careful
 Make sure this package is added to the `modules` array, not `buildModules`.